Newton's cradle: Other examples of this effect

 The effect of the last ball ejecting with a velocity nearly equal to the first ball can be seen in sliding a coin on a table into a line of identical coins, as long as the striking coin and its twin targets are in a straight line.
 The effect can similarly be seen in billiard balls.
 The effect can also be seen when a sharp and strong pressure wave strikes a dense homogeneous material immersed in a less-dense medium.
 If the identical atoms, molecules, or larger-scale sub-volumes of the dense homogeneous material are at least partially elastically connected to each other by electrostatic forces, they can act as a sequence of colliding identical elastic balls.

 The surrounding atoms, molecules, or sub-volumes experiencing the pressure wave act to constrain each other similarly to how the string constrains the cradle's balls to a straight line.
-For example, lithotripsy shock waves can be sent through the skin and tissue without harm to burst kidney stones.
+As a medical example, lithotripsy shock waves can be sent through the skin and tissue without harm to burst kidney stones.
 The side of the stones opposite to the incoming pressure wave bursts, not the side receiving the initial strike.
-In the Indian game carrom, a striker stops after hitting a stationery playing piece, transferring all of its momentum into the piece that was hit.
+In the Indian game carrom, a striker stops after hitting a stationary playing piece, transferring all of its momentum into the piece that was hit.